Entering the U.S. in J-1 or F-1 Status

 - Copy of SEVIS fee receipt

 The Immigration Officer will stamp your passport and should be marked "F-1" and "D/S" or "J-1" and "D/S." "D/S" stands for "duration of status."
+Make sure your passport is stamped appropriately as F or J before departing Immigration.
 Visit www.virginia.edu/iso/issp for more information.

-Do NOT enter the U.S. on B-1, B-2 or Visa Waiver, as you will not be permitted to enroll under these statuses.
+Do NOT enter the U.S. on B-1, B-2, Visa Waiver or a Trusted Traveler Program, as you will not be permitted to enroll under these statuses.

 More information on entering the U.S. and maintaining your statusis available in the section of the site relating to your specific status.